ashander/stat-rethink/hw1ashander.md

 ![plot of chunk prob2b](https://github.com/ashander/stat-rethink/raw/master/prob2b.png)

-  The actual count of first born boys is less than the center of the predicted distribution.
+As above, this plot shows the density of predicted number of boys, but this time for first born boys.
+The actual count of first born boys (red line) is less than the center of the predicted distribution.
 Here, it looks like the model overpredicts the number of first-born boys.

 ## 2c

- Simulating the number of second born boys with sisters births using `rbinom`, 10000 replicates.
+To simulate the number of second born boys with sisters as first-born, we must ask:
 How many first-born girls were there, and how were the siblings born after girls distributed?
 Note that the data are ordered by family.